PhoenixTales/wiki.gothicarchive.org/items.md

 - made with fire alchemy
 - drinking it teaches fireball spell
 - looks like health potion
-- "Drink it and you can breathe fire"
+- `Drink it and you can breathe fire`

 ## Potion "Sprinting Horse"
 - sprint potion